 The problem for Fleury now is breaking through the incredible depth on the Hurricanes’ blue line.
 Even if he were ready to take on more ice time, it just isn’t available.

 Due to this depth, Fleury has become a popular topic for trade talks throughout the NHL.
-Given the Hurricanes’ need for a top-nine forward, you could very well see them make a trade involving their top 2014 Draft pick as a piece of the equation.
+Given the Hurricanes’ need for depth heading into the postseason, you could very well see them make a trade involving their top 2014 Draft pick as a piece of the equation.

 #8: William Nylander